Where to find all buried dinosaur bones in Red Dead Redemption 2

 Dinosaur bone 22

 The next dinosaur bone is a touch further south in West Elizabeth.
 You’ll want to follow the path southwest from Mount Shann until you reach Beryl’s Dream.
 You’ll find a rocky ledge sticking out of the hill here, and buried in it are the dinosaur bones.

-Those are all the dinosaur bones we’ve managed to find so far, but rest assured we’ll be updating this page soon as we find the last eight of them.
-While we do so, you can fill your time with any of the other exhaustive Red Dead Redemption 2 guides we have.
+Phew!
+Finding all of those bones was certainly an involved effort, so make sure you give yourself a pat on the back for finishing.
+Don't forget to travel to a post office to send the locations off to Deborah MacGuinness.
+Your reward will arrive a few days after you do so.
+While you wait for your prize, you can fill your time with any of the other exhaustive Red Dead Redemption 2 guides we have.
 We can teach you where to find all Amazing Inventions Cigarette Cards, or if hunting is more your thing, read our guide for where to find and hunt the Legendary Moose!
 Still early in your adventure?
 Knowing how to get your hands on the pump-action shotgun may be of use too...Back To Top